 Use of balloons to stop life-threatening bleeding.

-That close call stayed with Dr. Tillman.
+That close call has since stayed with Dr. Tillman.
 There had to be a better tool for these situations.
-Six years later, he designed his first concept for his retrievable rescue stent while working as an associate professor of Surgery at University of Pittsburgh Medical Center.
+Six years later, he designed his first concept for his retrievable rescue stent while working as an associate professor of Surgery at the University of Pittsburgh Medical Center.
 He and Youngjae Chun, PhD, an engineer in Pittsburgh, designed and constructed the first prototypes of the rescue stent.

 Members of the Tillman Lab conduct tests and make improvements on the rescue stent.